Food Defence Research Centre

 Chemical Warfare

-Rapid detection of toxic chemicals in food and feed is vital to minimize harm and deter attacks.
-The Food Defence Research Centre unites Swedish agencies—SLV, SVA, SLU, and FOI—to develop advanced, non-targeted methods for identifying both known and unknown contaminants.
+Rapid detection of toxic chemicals in food and feed is essential to reduce harm and prevent attacks.
+The Food Defence Research Centre brings together several Swedish government agancies to develop advanced, non-targeted methods for identifying both known and unknown contaminants.
+This work will deliver faster, more accurate chemical analyses, strengthening Sweden’s food security and supporting global defence against chemical threats.

 Economic Warfare

-Economic warfare—through trade manipulation, sanctions, and market control—has the potential to severely impact food security and self-sufficiency.
+Economic warfare has the potential to severely impact food security, through trade manipulation, sanctions, and market control.
 Within the Centre we analyse the potential economic consequences of information, biological, and chemical warfare on the Swedish food sector.
-This includes direct effects such as loss of production and revenue caused by infections, as well as indirect effects like trade barriers and sanctions arising from actual or rumoured infections in Swedish food production.
+This includes direct effects such as loss of production and revenue caused by biological or chemical attacks, as well as indirect effects like trade barriers and sanctions arising from actual or rumoured contaminations in Swedish food production.

 We focus on two key areas: assessing the economic fallout from such attacks and developing future scenarios to explore and improve mitigation strategies.
-By combining policy analysis, historical and current insights, and scenario planning, we help shape resilient economic defenses tailored to today’s complex global landscape.
+By combining policy analysis, historical and current insights, and scenario planning, we help shape a resilient economic defence tailored to the current complex global landscape.

-Through this work, the Centre supports Sweden’s food sector and policymakers in preparing for and responding to economic threats that could disrupt food production and trade.
+Through this work, the Centre supports the Swedish food sector and policymakers in preparing for and responding to economic threats that could disrupt food production and trade.

 Information Warfare

-By concentrating on the food sector’s unique vulnerabilities, the Centre fills critical gaps in understanding and managing information threats, ultimately strengthening societal resilience in the face of evolving challenges.
+Gaining deeper knowledge of the threats facing such an essential sector is crucial for enhancing overall societal resilience and our research aims to fill critical gaps in understanding and managing information threats, ultimately strengthening societal resilience in the face of evolving challenges.

 Our partners: